vlang/v/doc/docs.md

 println(num) // "10"
 ```

-The condition can be omitted, this results in an infinite loop.
+The condition can be omitted, resulting in an infinite loop.

 ```v
 for i := 0; i < 10; i++ {